-- The fund's stake in refined products pipelines was also helpful, as this group additionally benefited from recent dropdowns and anticipation of more dropdowns in the months ahead. - The fund's covered call strategy, which focuses on independent/integrated energy companies that are key pipeline transporters, continued to provide current income.
-The notional amount of the fund's covered calls averaged approximately 14 percent of total assets and their out-of-the money percentage averaged approximately 6.5 percent during the quarter.
-These companies also provided an additional boost to the fund's overall absolute performance.
+- The fund's covered call strategy, which focuses on independent energy companies that are key pipeline transporters, contributed to the fund's ability to generate current income.
+However, the low volatility that characterized the quarter somewhat restrained this strategy.
+The notional amount of the fund's covered calls averaged approximately 13 percent of total assets, and their out-of-the-money percentage averaged approximately 6 percent during the quarter. - While some independent energy companies faced headwinds that included short-term supply/demand imbalances and price differentials related to insufficient takeaway capacity in certain basins and falling crude oil prices, they contributed to absolute performance.

-Additional information about the fund's financial performance, distributions, and leverage is available in the Key Financial Data and Management's Discussion sections of this report.
+Additional information about the fund's financial performance, distributions and leverage is available in the Key Financial Data and Management's Discussion sections of this report.